agda/agda/doc/user-manual/getting-started/installation.rst

 .. option:: optimise-heavily

      Optimise Agda heavily.
-(In this case it might make sense to limit GHC's memory usage.)
-Default: off.
+If this flag is on, compiling Agda uses more memory but Agda runs faster.
+     Default: on.

 .. hint:: During ``cabal install`` you can add build flags using the ``-f`` argument:
     ``cabal install -fenable-cluster-counting``.
 Whereas stack uses ``--flag`` and an